ZachBray/simple-binary-encoding-wiki/CSharp-User-Guide.md

 var directBuffer = new DirectBuffer(byteBuffer);
 ```

-The csharp generated objects use a flyweight idiom so that encoding and decoding is done by simply reading and writing values directly into the underlying direct buffer implementation.
+The CSharp generated objects use a flyweight idiom so that encoding and decoding is done by simply reading and writing values directly into the underlying direct buffer implementation.

 To encode a message and it's header: